Data discovery

 Connect to Adobe Experience Platform Query Service

-JupyterLab on Platform allows you to use SQL in a Python notebook to access data through Query Service.
+JupyterLab on Experience Platform allows you to use SQL in a Python notebook to access data through Query Service.
 Accessing data through Query Service can be useful for dealing with large datasets due to its superior running times.
 Be advised that querying data using Query Service has a processing time limit of ten minutes.

 Before you use Query Service in JupyterLab, ensure you have a working understanding of the Query Service SQL syntax.